Image: Kardajala Kirridarra – supplied.

 Author: Melody Menu

-I would like to acknowledge the Gadigal people as the traditional owners and caretakers of the land where I live and work, and pay respect to Elders past, present and emerging; their sovereignty was never ceded.
+I would like to acknowledge and pay respect to the Gadigal people of the Eora Nation, and pay respect to Elders past, present and emerging; their sovereignty was never ceded.

 The ethereal touch of Beatrice ‘Nalyirri’ Lewis’ production masks a powerful and impassioned core to Northern Territory-based group Kardajala Kirridarra.
 Elements of chill-out music, rap, and searing four-part harmonies sung in English and Mudburra affect a deep, historical connection to country and make for a stunning blend of contemporary and traditional culture.